Gonorrhea

 How Is Gonorrhea Treated?

-• Your health care provider will prescribe antibiotic medicine if you have gonorrhea.
+• Your doctor or health care provider will prescribe antibiotic medicine for gonorrhea.
 For the infection to completely go away, you must take all of the medicine.

 • Wait for 1 week after you and your partner(s) are treated before having sex.
 During the first 7 days, you can still spread the infection.

-• If you do not think your partner(s) will get treated on their own, tell your health care provider.
-They may be able to write a prescription for your partner’s treatment.
-This is called expedited partner therapy (EPT).
+• If you do not think your partner(s) will get treated on their own, tell your doctor or health care provider.
+They may write a prescription for your partner’s treatment.

 Preventing Future Infection

-Abstinence (not having sex) is the best way to avoid other STIs and HIV.
-If you do have sex, some things might help prevent the spread of STIs:
+If you do have sex, some things may help prevent the spread of STIs:

-• Limit your number of sexual partners.
-Know your partner(s) and their sexual history.
+• Limit your number of sexual partners and know their sexual history.

-• Use a condom every time you have sex, the whole time you have sex.
+• Use a new condom each time you have sex, for the whole time you have sex.

-• Have an extra condom with you in case the one you are using breaks.
+• Keep an extra condom with you in case the one you're using breaks.

 • Get tested for other STIs and HIV.
 Having gonorrhea can increase your risk of these other infections.